-With regional-travel restrictions set to lift within a matter of weeks, many Sydneysiders are planning their post-lockdown escape from the city.
+With regional-travel restrictions now lifted, many Sydneysiders are escaping from the city.
 And thanks to a surge of people returning home after years living and working in cities – and some relocating for the first time in search of a slower lifestyle – the drinking and dining scene on the mid-north coast of New South Wales has been invigorated of late.

 A community of fine-dining chefs, sommeliers, bartenders and baristas are leading the charge on a restaurant renaissance in the subtropical beach towns of the area.
 If you’re looking for a new culinary adventure under some palm trees, head to the mid-north coast and try these six new drinking and dining spots.